Kronos-192081/DistSys-Spr24/A1/README.md

 **Overall Metrics:**

-- Time taken: 25.5 seconds (average)
+- Time taken: 20 seconds (average)
 - Memory usage: 2.5 GB

-**Observations and Conclusions:**
+**Observations:**

-- We can see that the average load follows the function 10000/N.
+- We can see that the average load follows the function $\frac{10000}{N}$.
 - However, in such case standard deviation tells a lot about the distribution.
-In this case for N = 5 we get the minimum value which tells that for N = 5, the distribution is almost uniform.
+In this case for $N = 5$ we get the minimum value which tells that for $N = 5$, the distribution is almost uniform.

+**Conclusions:**

+ - From the line chart we can infer that on increasing the number of servers the uniformity of the distribution improves.

 ---